 At first, owners must run the day-to-day of the business.

 They set the tone and create the initial processes.
 Bring the actual value to the business by delivering results.
 Building the product or delivering the service.

-It’s only natural — and this is what freelancers and consultants do for the better part of their career.
+It’s only natural — and this is what freelancers and consultants do for the better part of their careers.

 But scaling a company and hiring people?
-Delegation and freeing up time on strategy and growth is paramount.
-This is where building partnerships and outsourcing come handy.
+Delegation and freeing up time on strategy and growth are paramount.
+This is where building partnerships and outsourcing come in handy.
 A business cannot scale if the founders work in the business instead of determining and setting the direction for the entire organization.